tjingsheng/tp/docs/DeveloperGuide.md

 `MappingDeleteCommand` will call `SeplendidModel#getMessageIfExists` which returns an `Optional<Mapping>`.
 If it is non-empty, the deletion will be performed, otherwise a `CommandException` will be thrown.

-### University Feature

-The university `list/search/sort` mechanism is facilitated by `UniversityCatalogue`.
-It stores `University` objects which contain the `UniversityName` object.
-This means that `University` is dependent on `University` class.

-A `UniqueUniversityList` is stored internally in `UniversityCatalogue`.
-Additionally, it implements the following
-operations:
-- `UniversityCatalogue#hasUniversity(University)`  —  Checks whether a university exists in the university catalogue, to use to prevent duplicate insertion.

-These operations are exposed in the `SeplendidModel` interface as `SeplendidModel#hasUniversity(University).

-When the user launches the application for the first time.
-All relevant data catalogues: `UniversityCatalogue` are initialised with the initial state, containing the seed data (list of partner universities) for SEP.

-Given below is an examples usage scenario and how the `hasUniversity` mechanism works.

 #### Design considerations:

 **Aspect: How the dependency of `Mapping` on `LocalCourse`, `PartnerCourse` and `University` should be managed:**